Government Palace (Mongolia): History

 The grounds of the present day Government Palace and Sükhbaatar Square were largely occupied by the monastery of Ikh Khüree, the central temple-palace complex of the city up until the early part of the 20th century.
 The monastery was established in 1639 and was a moveable site that changed location nearly thirty times before finally settling in present-day Ulaanbaatar in 1855.
 It was famous for its high-level monastic education, ten monastic schools, numerous temples, 15 000 lamas, thirty lama districts, spectacular religious festivals, and wealthy treasuries.
 Originally called Züün Khüree (East Monastery), the complex was the largest and oldest section of what was to become Ulaanbaatar.
 The monastery had a large open area (later the main city square) which was surrounded on all sides by temples, residences of the nobility and clergy as well as the Baruun Damnuurchin market.
 Here, Mongolian wrestling and Tsam dances took place in the presence of nobles and clergy.
 Later, the area became a dumping ground for refuse that the Bogd Khan would pass on his royal procession to the Yellow Palace.

-Mongolian President Natsagyiyn Bagabandi during a meeting with U.S. Chairman of The Joint Chiefs of Staff General Richard B. Myers at Mongolian Government Palace on January 13, 2004.